 Today's high of 83° was a record, and 24 degrees warmer than average.
 However, a strong cold front moved through later in the day, dropping the temperature to 48° shortly before midnight (which was the average low for the date).

 Today was the tenth day since 10/14 with a high of 77° or warmer.
 (Typical highs during the second half of October are in the 60°-64° range.)
-Not only was it unseasonably warm but dry as just 0.01" of rain fell during this fifteen-day period.
+Not only was it unseasonably warm, but dry as just 0.01" of rain fell during this fifteen-day period.
+(And just 0.11" fell between 9/27 and today.)
 Not surprisingly, this would become the mildest October on record (later tied in 2007) - which, ironically, began with a record low.

 Today's 0.10" rainfall (during the morning and afternoon) made this the rainiest day of the month, a month that would be the second driest on record (behind June 1949, which had 0.02").
-Only one other day this month had rain and it was more than three weeks ago, when 0.04" fell on Oct.
+Only one other day this month had rain, which was more than three weeks ago, when 0.04" fell on Oct.
 3.

 Today was the 26th day in a row with no measurable precipitation, the longest dry spell since before 1960 - and it wouldn't be topped until June 1999.
 Furthermore, from Sept.
 15 thru today, a total 44 days, just 0.91" of rain fell.
 Not only was this the longest streak with less than an inch of rainfall since a 45-day streak in Jan/Feb 1968, it exceeded by two days a streak of 42 days that ended on Sept.
 13 of this year.

 For the second morning in a row the low was 29°.
 Today's low was a record.
 This was also the end of a 12-day period in which temperatures averaged 10+ degrees below average.
 This streak was instrumental in making this October the coldest since 1925.